shamzinator-ai/nps-survey-analyzer-/README.md

 streamlit run app.py
 ```

 Use the sidebar to upload your survey file.
-The app will guide you through selecting free-text columns, processing translations with progress bars, and generating downloadable pivot tables, charts, and reports.
+Pick an analysis mode (structured data, free text, or both) then select the relevant columns.
+Progress bars show translation status and you can download pivot tables, charts and reports.

 An example dataset `example_data.csv` is included for testing.